 - Failing to clear out the default low-pass and high-pass filters from the miniDSP crossover section before measuring.

 - Setting "LPF for LFE" too low if measuring using HDMI channel 4, or crossover too low if measuring with a Left, Right or Center channel stimulus.
 These should temporarily be set to their maximum allowable values (usually 200 Hz or 250 Hz) prior to measuring for a sub-only optimization.

 - Measuring at too high an SPL, such that significant subwoofer distortion or room object vibrations are present.
 MSO does its calculations using the Superposition Principle (like a generalization of REW's "A+B" measurement processing function).
 The Superposition Principle assumes a linear system (see link), which means that distortion of the subs should be negligible.
 Try to keep typical subwoofer measurement levels at around 85 dB SPL to minimize distortion.

 - The results of including bass shakers and so-called "BOSS" arrangements in the measurements and optimization are likely to be invalid due to nonlinear behavior of the devices.

 - One user had been getting very good correspondence between MSO predictions and final results, but then made some changes to his system.
 The system developed a slight hum as a result of the changes, and then he began getting poor correspondence between MSO predictions and final results.
 The hum was interfering with the measurements, especially around 60 Hz and 120 Hz.

 - At the high end of the subwoofer measurement band, microphone placement repeatability can affect correspondence between MSO predictions and final measurements.
-If you can, measure the MLP last, then keep the microphone in place so that when you go back to verify the combined sub response after optimization, it's in the same location you used for the original measurements.
+Measuring the MLP last can help with getting MSO predictions and final measurements to match.

-This FAQ will be updates from time to time as more possibilities come to mind and more user experience is incorporated.
+This FAQ will be updated from time to time as more possibilities come to mind and more user experience is incorporated.